Authentication Web

 Troubleshooting Add Enrollment

-If the Add enrollment button is inaccessible, administrators should check the following:
+If the Add Enrollment button is inaccessible, administrators should check the following:

 • Check that Add Enrollment is enabled in the Secure Service Desk Settings (Enrollment options).